Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 We get involved before the deal

-Pre-transaction planning is where the most significant tax savings and structural decisions happen.
-Most advisors don't get the call until after.
-We make the case for starting earlier.
-We show up when it matters most.
+Pre-transaction planning is where the most significant financial and tax decisions happen.
+We make the case for starting that conversation early, and we show up when it counts.
 Learn more about pre-transaction planning.

 02